-As addressed in Section 5.4.3, Alternatives 1,-2 and 32 would result in adverse and unavoidable impacts related to air quality emissions (Impacts AQ-2, AQ-3 and AQ-36 for Alternative 1 and Alternative 2).
-These emissions would affect the health of individuals residing near the Port, including those individuals that fall under the definition of low income and minority.
+As addressed in Section 5.4.3, Alternatives 1, 2 and 3 would result in adverse and unavoidable impacts related to air quality emissions (Impacts AQ-2, AQ-3 and AQ-6 for Alternative 1 and Alternative 2).
+These emissions would affect the health of individuals residing near the Port, including those individuals that fall under the definition of minority.
 As reviewed in Section 5.2.
 (Table 5-3), the 90744 zip code (Wilmington) and 90813 zip code (Long Beach) have majority populations that are of Hispanic or Latino origin (84.6 percent within the 90744 zip code, and 61.3 percent within the 90813 zip code).
 The proportion of persons of Hispanic or Latino origin in these areas is substantially higher than the Hispanic and Latino population of the City and County of Los Angeles (46.5 and 44.6 percent), respectively.
-As addressed in Section 5.4.1 (Impact Methodology), a disproportionate environmental justice impact would occur if a significant unavoidable environmental impact associated with the Proposed Action or one of its alternatives-would occur in any part of the study area that has a population of greater than 50 percent for either low income or minority persons.
+As addressed in Section 5.4.1 (Impact Methodology), a disproportionate environmental justice impact would occur if a significant unavoidable environmental impact associated with the Proposed Action or one of its alternatives would occur in any part of the study area that has a population of greater than 50 percent for either low income or minority persons.

-Although the calculated emissions for NO_x are less than for As mitigated, Alternative 2 than they are for Alternative 1 (349 pounds perwould produce both lower peak day for Alternative 2 and total NO_x emissions in comparison to 503 pounds per day formitigated Alternative 1 (Impact AQ-2), although the peak daily emissions for NO2 and CO{2e}(Impact AQ-3) are the same for both alternatives.
-AdditionallyHowever, under either alternative the emissions for all of from these pollutants are considered significant and unavoidable; thus, these two alternatives would result in the same disproportionate human health or significant environmental impacts on minority and low income populations.
+Although the calculated emissions for NO_X are less than for Alternative 2 than they are for Alternative 1 (349 pounds per day for Alternative 2 in comparison to 503 pounds per day for Alternative 1), the emissions for NO_2 and CO{2e} are the same for both alternatives.
+Additionally, under either alternative the emissions for all of these pollutants are considered significant and unavoidable; thus, these two alternatives would result in the same disproportionate human health or significant environmental impacts on minority populations.

-Alternative 1 and Alternative 2 would each result in a disproportionate human health or significant environmental impact on minority and low income populations (Impact EJ-1) due to significant and unavoidable impacts associated with air quality.
+Alternative 1 and Alternative 2 would each result in a disproportionate human health or significant environmental impact on minority populations (Impact EJ-1) due to significant and unavoidable impacts associated with air quality.
 No mitigation measures have been identified which would reduce these impacts to a level of less than significant.